groupdocs-comparison/GroupDocs.Comparison-for-Java/Docs/content/comparison/java/getting-started/evaluation-limitations-and-licensing-of-groupdocs.comparison.md

 metered.setMeteredKey("****", "****");
 ```

-To check current consumption quantity use getConsumptionQuantity() method
+To check current consumption quantity:
+1. Call method `getConsumptionQuantity` of the `Metered` class.
+2. It will return the amount/quantity of API requests that you have consumed so far.
+3.  call method `getConsumptionCredit` of the `Metered` class.
+4. It will return the credit that you have consumed so far.

 ```java
 // Get consumption quantity from metered